As Daylight Dies

 As Daylight Dies is the fourth studio album by the American metalcore band Killswitch Engage.
 It was released on November 21, 2006 through Roadrunner Records.
 It was produced by the band's guitarists, Adam Dutkiewicz and Joel Stroetzel.

-The album was certified platinum by the Recording Industry Association of America (RIAA) on November 23, 2021, for selling over 1,000,000 copies in the United States.
+The album peaked at number 32 on the Billboard 200, selling up to 60,000 copies within its first week.
+A special edition version of the album was later released on August 28, 2007, featuring new cover art along with four B-sides and a DVD containing three music videos and behind-the-scenes footage.

+It was supported by four singles, three of which, ("My Curse", "The Arms of Sorrow", and a cover of Dio’s "Holy Diver") all reached the U.S. Mainstream Rock chart.